Zandile250/Delivery-Guy/README.md

 MDN Web Docs.
 (2024).
 CSS Flexible Box Layout.
 Available at: https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout
 MDN Web Docs.
 (2024).
 CSS Grid Layout.
 Available at: https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout Bootstrap Documentation.
 (2023).
 Bootstrap v5.3.
 Available at: https://getbootstrap.com/docs/5.3/

-Responsive Design
-The website layout automatically adjusts to different screen sizes, including mobile phones, tablets, and desktops.
-This was achieved using Bootstrap 5, which provides flexible grid systems and responsive components.

-Interactive FAQ (Accordion)
-On the service.html page, I added an accordion component using Vanilla JavaScript.
-This allows users to click on a question and reveal the answer, improving the overall user experience and keeping the page clean and easy to navigate.

-Form Validation & AJAX
-On the contactUs.html page, I implemented client-side form validation to ensure users fill in all required fields correctly.
-The form also uses AJAX submission, which sends the data without reloading the page and displays a success message after submission.
-This makes the inquiry process smoother and more user-friendly.

-- Updated index.html to include a consistent header navigation bar, ensuring users can easily access all pages from any part of the site.
-I also fixed layout issues and improved accessibility by adjusting color contrast and button spacing.
-- Expanded aboutUs.html with detailed sections on company history, awards, customer reviews, services, and target users.
-This helps communicate SmartBox’s mission and impact more clearly to visitors.
-- Styled headings using Bootstrap’s success color to visually highlight key sections like “Benefits” and “Our Journey.”
-- Improved video background visibility by removing conflicting background colors and ensuring overlay transparency.
-- Added README.md to document the project’s purpose, features, technologies used, and recent changes.

-- Embedded a responsive Google Map showing SmartBox HQ in Bryanston, Sandton
-- Added company address, contact number, and operating hours for clarity and professionalism
-- Styled headings and borders using SmartBox brand color #efd364 for visual consistency
-- Improved layout responsiveness across devices and ensured accessibility for all users

 Author
 Zandile